-17.2.18.53 <normalize-interval-weights-table>
+18.2.18.52 <normalize-interval-weights-table>

 Description: Normalize all rows in the table of total weight of intervals used when building surfaces, showed in the COHIBA log file under Section 4: The alternative ways to build each surface.
 This table is only showed if the detail level of <surface-models> is at least 4.
-Argument: yes / no

-17.2.18.54 <check-zonation-in-branching-wells>
+18.2.18.53 <check-zonation-in-branching-wells>

-Description: Report if the zone logs in two side tracks is different in more than 1 % of the length (MD) in their common section.
+Description: Report if the zone logs in two side tracks is different in more than 1% of the well length (WL) in their common section.
 The results are summarized in Section 8: Well branching and COHIBA will produce a warning and issue a task.
 The test ignores undefined values.

-17.2.18.55 <add-uncertainty-to-close-observations>
+18.2.18.54 <add-uncertainty-to-close-observations>